Is God calling you to pursue a career in law, government, or public policy?

 We will also explore the notion of calling, and what it means to be a faithful and effective leader, a “worshipful warrior,” in law and public policy.
 And you’ll be equipped to steward the gifts God has given you by learning how to maximize your credentials and best position yourself to fulfill all that God is calling you to in your career.

 Criteria for selection are based upon academic achievement, professional leadership potential, and demonstrated Christian commitment.

 Taking the LSAT is not required for Collegiate Academy applicants.
 If you have taken the LSAT and received your score, please include your score on your application form, as it will be considered as part of your academic record.
 If you receive your LSAT score after submitting your application, please notify the Collegiate Academy staff as soon as possible.

-In 2013, we plan to accept 60 students to each of the two sessions of the Collegiate Academy.
+We plan to accept 60 students to each of the two sessions of the Collegiate Academy.

 During the application process, you will have the opportunity to indicate a preference, if any, for which Collegiate Academy session you would like to attend.
 Any schedule conflicts with one of the sessions should be noted at that time.
 The Collegiate Academy staff will make the final determination for each attendee based on schedule and availability of open spots, and we will strive to place as many Delegates as possible in their preferred session.

 The deadline for the application is a receiving deadline.
 All application items must be uploaded to your online application file by 11:59 PM on the deadline date (Mountain Standard Time).
 It is the applicant’s responsibility to remind those who are writing their letters of recommendation of the deadline date.
 Exceptions are made only for the required academic transcripts.
 However, your request for such transcripts must be made before the deadline date.
 Unofficial transcripts are accepted.

 Please note: the application deadline is the same for both Collegiate Academy sessions in 2013.